vancouvercodingschool/code-102-guide/curriculum/class-01/DISCUSSION.md

 ## Bookmark
 - [GitHub Markdown Syntax](https://help.github.com/en/articles/basic-writing-and-formatting-syntax){:target="_blank"}

-## Share Your Learnings
+## Submission

-Submit the assignment by copying the full text of your rendered web page, and pasting it into the Reply below, to share it with your classmates.
-Then review the other replies, and share your thoughts and encouragement with others.
+Share what you've learned by copying and pasting the full text of your new rendered web page into the 'Reply' below.
+Include the live url of the new page below your pasted text.

+Lastly, review the other replies, and comment with your thoughts and encouragement with others.

+*\*Instructors and Teaching Assistants will be looking for meaningful comments to others for full points.*